microsoft/PowerToys/README.md

 ### General

  - Added a general setting to select which UI language should be used in PowerToys utilities.
+ - Fixed internal code of some policies for Group Policy Objects, that were reading registry entries using the wrong internal functions, and structured code better to avoid future mistakes of the same kind.
+Thanks [@htcfreek](https://github.com/htcfreek)!

 ### Advanced Paste